Schroll Landbier is one of Franconia's most beloved dark beers, with malty palate and dryish finish.

 Finding an elusive beer is always a joy, sharing it with the one you love is what makes it something you never forget.

 One of Franconia's brewing legends resides in Huppendorf.
+This Vollbier is one of the reasons why.

 Though to the casual observer, it would appear that Germany has been a relative late comer to the craft beer scene, that is only in the sense of finally entering into the realm of following a trend towards styles quite outside the German brewing box.
 Less than 10 years ago, to imagine breweries in Germany … Continue reading Craft(ing) Beer Since 1556: Maisacher